LeeGisKer/rudy-automation/README.md

 - `src/ocr/job_assigner.py` – Command‑line helper to tag receipt line items with job IDs and save a new CSV.
 - `src/dashboard/app.py` – Flask web dashboard for uploading receipts and viewing stored files.
 - `excel_templates/` – CSV templates for fuel logs and job quotes that can be opened in Excel or Google Sheets.
+- `Dockerfile` – Builds a container image based on `python:3.11.9-slim-bullseye` with Tesseract and the project scripts.
+- `k8s/deployment.yaml` – Example Kubernetes deployment and service for the dashboard.

+## Branches
+- `development` – active branch where all ongoing work is merged.
+- `main` – stable branch kept in sync with `development`.

 ## Setup
 1. Install [Tesseract OCR](https://tesseract-ocr.github.io/) and ensure the `tesseract` command is available.